 - Has successfully completed a breast surgery fellowship

 Dr Choy also completed sub speciality training by attaining fellowships in breast surgery at the Sydney Breast Cancer Institute, and surgical oncology at the Melanoma Institute Australia.
-In other words – look no further, help is at hand.

 Breast Oncological Surgery options

 The majority of women with breast cancer will be requested to have surgery at some point.
 The degree of surgery required is dependent on the type and extent of the cancer, plus the response from the tumour to radiation therapy or other treatments.
 Reasons for surgical intervention:

 - Removal of the cancer (mastectomy or breast-conserving surgery)

 - Determine if the cancer has spread to other parts of the body

 - Repair and restoration of the breast (breast reconstruction) after the cancer is removed